mconcas/observability-bootstrap/docs/architecture.md

 **Role**: Collects Docker container logs and forwards as OTLP.

-Tails all `*.log` files under Docker's container directory and sends them to the OTel Collector via OTLP/HTTP on port 4318.
+Receives logs from Docker's **fluentd logging driver** on port 24224 (each container is configured with `driver: fluentd` and `fluentd-address: localhost:24224`) and sends them to the OTel Collector via OTLP/HTTP on port 4318.
 This is how logs from OpenSearch, Data Prepper, etc. end up in the `logs-otel-v1*` index.

 **Caveat**: If the OTel Collector has a `debug` exporter (which prints to stdout), Fluent-bit will pick up that output → send it → collector prints debug for that